ontio/ontology-DID/README.md

 In the entire trust ecosystem, the following participating roles will be included.

-* **The Owners of the User's Recipient ONT ID** They can accept a verifiable claim issued by Verifier or issue a verifiable claim for others.
+* **Recipient** The Owners of ONT ID,They can accept a verifiable claim issued by Verifier or issue a verifiable claim for others.

-* **Claim Issuer** “Claim Issuer” refers to the partner that provides authentication services on the Ontology ecosystem.
-It may be government agencies, universities, banks, third-party authentication service agencies (such as CA agencies), biometric technology companies, etc. They provide multi-dimensional authentication for the owner of the ONT ID and record the HASH of authentication behavior and authentication result through the Ontology blockchain at the first time, thereby providing a standardized and credible authentication method for the user authentication requester.
+* **Claim Issuer** “Claim Issuer” could be the Owners of ONT ID, include Trust Anchor(the partner that provides authentication services on the Ontology ecosystem),which may be government agencies, universities, banks, third-party authentication service agencies (such as CA agencies), biometric technology companies, etc. They provide multi-dimensional authentication for the owner of the ONT ID and record the HASH of authentication behavior and authentication result through the Ontology blockchain at the first time, thereby providing a standardized and credible authentication method for the user authentication requester.

 * **Claim Verifier** Claim Verifier can accept the user's verifiable claim and verify the situation such as the employers who need to verify the interviewer's identity information/degree/industry skills.